SomeoneElse00/public-presence/2025-01-18 Arch/Arch Linux.md

 # Arch Linux Experimentation

 For this installation, I followed the guide available on the [Arch Organization's Wiki (2024-10-14)](https://wiki.archlinux.org/title/Installation_guide).
-I will highlight any struggles I had and variances to their steps here.
+I will highlight any intricacies, and variances to their steps here.

 ## 1 - Pre-Installation